 - How large will the incision be and where will it be located?

-- How will the knee function in the future if the procedure isn’t done?
-What limitations and problems are likely?
+- How will my knee function in the future if I don’t have surgery?

 - Are you board-certified and have you served a fellowship?
 What was your specialty?

-- What is your experience with this procedure?
-How many of these operations do you do each year?
+- How many knee replacements do you do a year?
 What outcomes have you experienced?

-- Have you had to preform revision surgery on your knee replacement patients?
+- Have you had to do revision surgery on your knee replacement patients?
 If so, how often and what are the typical reasons?